donvel/affiliations/README.rst

 #.
 Our testing results may be found in the `docs/result_*.txt` files.

 #.
-The file `docs/sample_comp.txt` contains a report from manual
+The file `docs/sample_comp2.txt` contains a report from manual
-   training data evaluation.
+   evaluation of a 100 sample from our training data.